 This is a blast from the past.
 The year when a huge knitted xmas tree went on display.
 What an achievement that was!
 It was 20’ tall, woolly and had a seasonal home in Poulton!

 The unique knitted Christmas tree displayed complete with knitted decorations.
 It was the Christmas of 2011 in Poulton Methodist Church on Queensway.

 People from all over had been hard at it for weeks.
 A total of 2000 simple green leaves were made to a simple pattern, to form the main structure of the tree.

-Along with locals from Poulton, there were people from all over the North West and even America contributing their knitted efforts.
-A scaffolding shape was erected by Wyre Council at the Church, which was covered in fabric, and the leaves sewn onto the backing cloth.
+Along with locals from Poulton, people from all over the North West and even America sent in their squares.
+You’re probably wondering how it was built!
+A scaffolding shape was erected at the Church by Wyre Council.
+This was covered in fabric, and the leaves sewn onto the backing cloth.
 Yellow and red pom-pom decorations brought the tree to life!

-When the tree was dismantled in January, the pointed ends of the leaves were unpicked to return each one to a rectangle, and then sewn together to make knee blankets for elderly people, with some being distributed to nursing homes in the local area and some of them going abroad – imagine that, the Poulton Christmas tree ending up anywhere in the world!
+When the tree was dismantled in January, the pointed ends of the leaves were first unpicked to return each one to a rectangle.
+They were then sewn together to make knee blankets for elderly people.
+Some being distributed to nursing homes in the local area and some going abroad.